UHDanke/gd_docs/docs/triggers/collisions.md

 If the dynamic target uses Extended Collision, it will check all chunks.

+### Load Limit

+A chunk can contain at most 7998 objects when the level is loaded, the level fails to play otherwise.

 ### UI Trigger

 Collision objects on the UI layer will only check for collisions with other UI objects.